 Phone: (657) 529-2633 [LAW-CODE]

 There may be a few additional readings, mostly late-breaking cases and other new developments.
 I will post them to this syllabus.
-In addition, I have noted a few lectures in the Digital Life Seminar, hosted at Cornell Tech and streamed to the Law School, that should be of particular interest to students of Internet law.
+In addition, I have noted a few lectures in the Digital Life Seminar that should be of particular interest to students of Internet law.
+The seminars are conducted by Zoom, much like this course.
 These lectures are listed in italics and they are optional but recommended.
 If you would like to take the Digital Life Seminar for credit, it is available as LAW 7179.

 March 2: Read 4.E (An International Perspective) and Eric Goldman’s An Introduction to the California Consumer Privacy Act (CCPA) (which you can download without registration by clicking “Download this Paper” and then on the “Download without registration” link at the bottom right of the screen with Gregg Gordon’s picture).
 Be prepared to discuss in detail whether the United States should adopt a comprehensive data protection statute at the federal level, and if so what should go in it and whether it should preempt state law.